 Driven by scientific curiosity and humbled by the multiscale complexity of disease biology, I’m constantly inspired by the opportunity to leverage innovative science and technology to develop new medicines for the eradication of maladies and the betterment of human health.

 As a champion of the extraordinary potential of biotechnology and AI/machine learning, I’m passionately committed to making biomedicine and therapeutics discovery more precise, predictable, and programmable.

 I hold a Bachelor of Science in Biotechnology from Syracuse University and have led research projects in molecular and computational biology focusing on drug discovery, target identification, machine learning to predict off-targeting in gene editing and to deconvolute polypharmacology in drug target interactions.

-Trained as a multidisciplinary scientist, I champion team science and find excitment in emerging technologies and innovation in areas that hybridize computational and bench lab methods and strive to enable the next generation of innovators in biomedicine.
+Trained as a multidisciplinary scientist, I champion team science and find excitement in emerging biotechnologies and innovation in areas that hybridize computational and bench lab methods and strive to enable the next generation of innovators in biomedicine.

-When I’m not in the lab (bench or in silico), I like to play football (aka soccer), learn about aircrafts and aviation, read philosophy, and explore the vast outdoors.
+In my free time, I like to play football (aka soccer), learn about aircrafts and aviation, read history and philosophy, and explore the vast outdoors–locally and internationally.